snaveenkpndevops/Python_Learning/Constructor_and_selfkeyword/Readme.md

 Purpose:

-1. The main purpose of a constructor is to initaize or assign values to the data members of that class.
+1. The main purpose of a constructor is to initialize or assign values to the data members of that class.

+Constructor Definition:

+In python, a constructor is a special method used to initialize object of a class.
+The constructor method in python is called '__init__'.
+It is automatically invoked when a instance (object) of a class is created.

+* The Constructor method is defining using the 'def' keyword followed by '__init__'.

+* It always takes atleast one argument, 'self', which refers to the instance being created.